JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 ## Editing Text-based files:

-[My favorite is VIM](/2013/04/vim_quick_start_cheatsheet_and_links.html), so to try it out simply type `vim` into the command line to create a new file and lets go.
+[My favorite is VIM](/2013/04/vim_quick_start_cheatsheet_and_links.html), so to try it out type `vim` into the command line to open it and lets go.
 Notice that typing isn't changing anything? yeah, vim has input mode and command mode, and you start in command mode.
 So hit `i` to switch from command mode to input mode and you can finally start typing, to get back to control mode hit `esc`, and to save and quit (from command mode) use `:wq`; to quit immediately without saving use `:q!`.
+To open an existing file use `vim filename.ext`, where `filename.ext` is the path to the filename and it's extension.
 Vim is super powerful but this switching thing is radically different than most windows-based text editors.
 The [learning curve is steep](http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/), but worth it.
 There have been books written about using VIM, it's a huge entity unto itself to [learn more about VIM](http://www.vim.org/docs.php)